Rehau Windows Review UK 2026: TOTAL70, Slinova & Rio — The Complete Range Compared

 Pros

-• Recyclable — up to 40% recycled content, fully recyclable at end of life
+- Recyclable — TOTAL70c variant uses up to 75% post-consumer recycled content; fully recyclable at end of life

 Cons